-Our board of directors consists of eight directors.
-Subject to the closing of the proposed acquisition of KCG Holdings, Inc., as described in the "Related Party Transactions Policies and Procedures" section of this proxy statement, we expect to expand our board to include two additional directors.
+Our board of directors consists of 12 directors.
 In accordance with our amended and restated certificate of incorporation and bylaws, the number of directors on our board of directors will be determined from time to time by the board of directors but shall not be less than three persons nor more than 20 persons.

 Each director is to hold office until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal.
 Vacancies and newly created directorships on the board of directors may be filled at any time by the remaining directors.
-In addition, at any point prior to the occurrence of the time at which the Founder Member or any of its affiliates or permitted transferees no longer beneficially own shares representing 25% of our issued and outstanding common stock (the "Triggering Event"), vacancies on the board of directors may also be filled by the affirmative vote of a majority of our outstanding shares of common stock.
+In addition, at any point prior to the occurrence of the time at which TJMT Holdings LLC (the "Founder Member"), an affiliate of Mr. Vincent Viola, our founder and Chairman Emeritus, or any of its affiliates or permitted transferees, no longer beneficially own shares representing 25% of our issued and outstanding common stock (the "Triggering Event"), vacancies on the board of directors may also be filled by the affirmative vote of a majority of our outstanding shares of common stock.